-As of December 31, 2021 and 2020, the actual amount drawn down for endorsements and guarantees to subsidiaries were \$-.
+As of December 31, 2022 and 2021, the actual amount drawn down for endorsements and guarantees to subsidiaries was \$-.

-- (4) In December 2020, SciAnda (Changshu) Pharmaceuticals, Ltd., a subsidiary of the Group, has been drawn into a construction payment dispute with Jiangsu Qian Construction Group Co., Ltd. The latter has filed for a provisional attachment of part of the Group's bank deposits with the district court.
-The People's Court of Changshu City in Jiangsu Province has denied the accusation of Jiangsu Qian Construction Group Co., Ltd. in the first instance.
-However, Jiangsu Qian Construction Group Co., Ltd. appealed and moved for an extension of provisional attachment until November 29, 2022.
-As of December 31, 2021, bank deposits totaling \$48,969 (CNY 11,245 thousand) has been frozen, and listed as "Other financial assets current". - 10.
-SIGNIFICANT DISASTER LOSS: None.
+(4) In December 2020, SciAnda (Changshu) Pharmaceuticals, Ltd., a subsidiary of the Group, has been drawn into a construction payment dispute with Jiangsu Qian Construction Group Co., Ltd. The latter has filed for a provisional attachment of part of the Group's bank deposits with the district court.
+Jiangsu Suzhou Intermediate People's Court remanded second instance to Jiangsu Changshu People's Court for retrial.
+On January 6, 2023, Jiangsu Changshu People's Court ruled that the claim of Jiangsu Qian Construction Group Co., Ltd. was denied.
+Jiangsu Qian Construction Group Co., Ltd. filed an appeal with the Jiangsu Suzhou Intermediate People's Court within the deadline specified in the judgment.
+As of December 31, 2022 and 2021, bank deposits totaling \$51,132 and \$48,969 (CNY 11,486 thousand and CNY 11,245 thousand) have been frozen, respectively, and listed as "Other financial assets - current".

+10. SIGNIFICANT DISASTER LOSS: None.